metabolomics-us/mona/README.md

 ## Generate new Docker Images:
 - Make sure the following Maven profiles are selected (and only those): nexus, scala, docker
-- The following services can be built into docker images: discovery, bootstrap, webhooks-server,curation-scheduler, repository, persistence-server, auth-server, similarity, proxy, download-scheduler, and curation-runner
+- The following services can be built into docker images: discovery, bootstrap, webhooks-server, curation-scheduler, repository, persistence-server, auth-server, similarity, proxy, download-scheduler, and curation-runner
 - `mvn clean install` will build a local docker image for the corresponding service
 - `mvn clean deploy` will build the docker image and deploy it to ECR (make sure you signed in to AWS CLI)